Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Introduction

 In an attempt to offer a safer online experience for its young audience, YouTube launched the YouTube Kids application\footnote{\url{https://www.youtube.com/yt/kids/}}, which equips parents with several controls enabling them to decide what their children are allowed to watch on YouTube.
 Unfortunately, despite YouTube's attempts to curb the phenomenon of inappropriate videos for toddlers, disturbing videos still appear, even in YouTube Kids~\cite{unsafeYoutubeForKids2018}, due to the difficulty of identifying them.
 An explanation for this may be that YouTube relies heavily on users reporting videos they consider disturbing\footnote{\url{https://support.google.com/youtube/answer/2802027}}, and then YouTube employees manually inspecting them.
 However, since the process involves manual labor, the whole mechanism does not easily scale to the amount of videos that a platform like YouTube serves.

 In this paper, we provide the first study of toddler-oriented disturbing content on YouTube.
 For the purposes of this work, we extend the definition of a toddler to any child aged between 1 and 5 years.
 Our study comprises three phases.
 First, we aim to characterize the phenomenon of inappropriate videos geared towards toddlers.
 To this end, we collect, manually review, and characterize toddler-oriented videos (both Elsagate-related and other child-related videos), as well as random and popular videos.
-For a more detailed analysis of the problem, we label these videos as one of four categories: 1)~suitable; 2)~disturbing; 3)~restricted (equivalent to MPAA's\footnote{MPAA stands for Motion Picture Association of America (MPAA) \url{https://www.mpaa.org/film-ratings/}} NC-17 and R categories); and 4)~irrelevant videos (see Section~\nameref{subsec:manual-annotation}).
+For a more detailed analysis of the problem, we label these videos as one of four categories: 1)~suitable; 2)~disturbing; 3)~restricted (equivalent to MPAA's\footnote{MPAA stands for Motion Picture Association of America (MPAA) \url{https://www.mpaa.org/film-ratings/}} NC-17 and R categories); and 4)~irrelevant videos (see Section~\ref{subsec:manual-annotation}).
 Our characterization confirms that unscrupulous and potentially profit-driven uploaders create disturbing videos with similar characteristics as benign toddler-oriented videos in an attempt to make them show up as recommendations to toddlers browsing the platform.

 Second, we develop a deep learning classifier to automatically detect disturbing videos.
 Even though this classifier performs better than baseline models, it still has a lower than desired performance.
 In fact, this low performance reflects the high degree of similarity between disturbing and suitable videos or restricted videos that do not target toddlers.
 It also reflects the subjectivity in deciding how to label these controversial videos, as confirmed by our trained annotators' experience.
 For the sake of our analysis in the next steps, we collapse the initially defined labels into two categories and develop a more accurate classifier that is able to discern inappropriate from appropriate videos.
-Our experimental evaluation shows that the developed binary classifier outperforms several baselines with an accuracy of $84.3\%$.
+Our experimental evaluation shows that the developed binary classifier outperforms several baselines with an accuracy of 84.3\%.